 Essentially, we applied for a 0% balance transfer card and requested the credit limit be transferred to our checking or savings account.
 Once credited to our account, we can use the funds for whatever purpose we want – either paying debts (most common) or into investing.

 However, not too many of these credit cards are available these days.
 In fact, MBNA is the only credit card company that offers 0% balance transfers as far as I am aware.
-The 0% BT period offers is around 10 -15 months.
+The 0% BT period offers is around 10 -15 months with a one time BT fee.
 Obviously, the longer the better is more beneficial.
 Approval with this card might be difficult, one should have a stellar credit score in order to obtain one.

 As soon as we knew the location and where we were going to settle, we applied for the 0% BT credit card.
 Luckily, as we have expected, we were approved almost identical credit limits enough to put the minimum down deposit of 5%.